excid3/fluttrly/README.md

 License
 -------
-Fluttr is protected under the AGPL license.
+Fluttrly is protected under the AGPL license.

 Please see [LICENSE](http://github.com/excid3/fluttr/blob/master/LICENSE) for more details.